corgigal/corgigal/README.md

 - 👋 Hi, I’m @corgigal
-- 👀 I’m interested in ...corgis (duh), plants, Jeopardy, and
+- 👀 I’m interested in ...corgis (duh), plants, Jeopardy, and being outside!
 - 🌱 I’m currently learning ...how to use Github!
 - 💞️ I’m looking to collaborate on ...anything and everything
 - 📫 How to reach me ...